Research integrity framework

 13. Under these procedures, allegations of research misconduct are made in confidence to the College Secretary and General Counsel, as Chair of the RMRG.
 The other members of the RMRG are the Vice-Provost (Research and Enterprise), the Director of the Research Office and the Director of HR.
 If the RMRG agree that an allegation constitutes research misconduct, it will arrange for a screening investigation to be conducted.
 The purpose of the screening investigation is to determine if there is a prima facie case of research misconduct.
 There are normally three possible outcomes from a screening investigation:

 a.
 That a prima facie case has not been established, in which case the case will normally be dismissed.

 b.
 If the screening investigation determines that there is some substance to the allegations, but it is judged that they are minor or there is lack of intention to deceive then the allegation may be dealt with through informal resolution.

 c.
 That there is a prima facie case for further investigation.
 In such cases, the Provost will convene an investigation panel, which must include an independent, external member, to conduct a formal investigation and reach a conclusion on whether the allegations are founded, based on the balance of probabilities.
 Where an allegation is upheld, it will then be referred to a disciplinary panel, which will determine the appropriate penalty to apply.

-14. The Chair of the RMRG, the Director of the Research Office and the Head of Central Secretariat meet on a weekly basis to monitor progress with all research misconduct investigations.
+14. The Chair of the RMRG, the Director of the Research Office and the Head of Central Secretariat meet on a fortnightly basis to monitor progress with all research misconduct investigations.